 Hiring decisions and leadership assessments are often based on gut feel and personality biases.
 But Google is breaking new ground in an arena long dominated by anecdotes and opinions, by analyzing hard data to objectively measure outcomes of these decisions over a long period of time.
 The results are used to reverse engineer what makes a good interview, a good team size and a good leader.

-In a recent New York Times interview, Lazlo Block, senior vice president of Google operations, opened the door on insights Google has received from analyzing years of data from interviews, employees and managers.
+In a recent New York Times interview, Lazlo Bock, senior vice president of Google operations, opened the door on insights Google has received from analyzing years of data from interviews, employees and managers.
 The results may surprise you.

 Here are 7 lessons from Google’s big data research: